- Email: Bill.Helfand@lewisbrisbois.com

 Bill Helfand is a partner in the Houston and Salt Lake City offices of Lewis Brisbois and is a vice-chair of the Labor & Employment Practice.

 Bill's practice covers all types of litigation, arbitration and dispute resolution.
 Based on his demonstrated problem-solving approach, both private and public entity clients of all types reach out to Bill to handle their most difficult legal problems.
-Having been called upon to handle cases of all types, including labor and employment, commercial litigation, civil rights and numerous matters in over 175 jury trials and arbitrations, Bill has achieved remarkable success for many clients.
+Having been called upon to handle cases of all types, including labor and employment, commercial litigation, civil rights, and public entity professional liability defense in over 175 jury trials and arbitrations, Bill has achieved remarkable success for many clients.
 Bill’s labor and employment law practice focuses on the defense of both public and private employers throughout Texas and the United States.
 Bill also has substantial experience handling a variety of appeals and cases and he is responsible for hundreds of reported appellate and supreme court decisions, many of which are significant decisions on important legal issues under both the state and federal law.

 Bill is actively involved in advising clients on risk management and policy creation and implementation.
 He regularly provides training in labor, employment and civil rights and governmental liability training and training for employers and managers, governmental officials and employees in all areas of law.
 Bill is regularly asked to speak in legal continuing education and other forums, he is frequently interviewed by various media and he speaks frequently to peer and professional groups.
 Bill has served as an adjunct instructor for Sam Houston State University’s law enforcement and corrections management professional development programs and as visiting adjunct professor for University of Houston, Clear Lake on the topic of business law.